-Program Name: School Eye Health Program Pakistan
+Programme Name: School Eye Health Programme Pakistan

 Duration: March 2010 to April 2014 (5 years)

-Donor: Light For the world (LFTW) Austria
+Donor: Light For the World (LFTW), Austria

 - It is our common perception that knowledge leads to action and lack of knowledge among community members prevent them from using health care services but, in reality, sometimes despite the knowledgeable people need further support and facilitation.

-- Coordination with provincial and district education authorities and signing of Memorandum of Understanding with them.
+- Coordination with provincial and district education authorities and signing of Memorandum of Understanding with them

-- Development of vision testing system at school level.
+- Development of vision testing system at school level

-- Capacity building of teachers to screen children for refractive errors.
+- Capacity building of teachers to screen children for refractive errors

-- Awareness raising campaign regarding eye care, hygiene and healthy environment.
+- Awareness raising campaign regarding eye care, hygiene and healthy environment

 - Development of referral mechanism for advanced treatment

-- Provision of free spectacles.
+- Provision of free spectacles